Archive for February, 2006

 Obviously a decent, marmot-friendly publication such as this would never condone such gruesome behavior.
 A clam knife, for God’s sake.

 Today, February 2nd, is Groundhog Day.
 As usual, the world waited atip for Punxsutawney Phil’s climatic prognosis.
 According to legend, as I am sure most of you know, when the hirsute haruspex sees his shadow, we are in for six more weeks of winter.
-And as so often happens, this morning the news was bad yet again, and the blameless denizens of the world’s temperate zones were condemned once more to prolonged and unnecessary suffering.
+And as so often happens, this morning the news was bad once again, and the blameless denizens of the world’s temperate zones were condemned to prolonged and unnecessary suffering.
 All because of a bloody groundhog.

 As usual, there is an interesting conversation underway at Bill Vallicella’s place.
 Dr. V offered a post, entitled Lust, that is brief enough to quote in its entirety: